TBD54566975/web5-spec/README.md

 ---

-all relevant Github Issues will be tracked in the [SDK Development](https://github.com/orgs/TBD54566975/projects/29) Project.
-Issues can be associated to the project through the sidebar on an individual issue page
+All relevant Github Issues will be tracked in the [SDK Development](https://github.com/orgs/TBD54566975/projects/29) Project.
+Issues can be associated to the project through the sidebar on an individual issue page.
+If a new issue is created in any of the SDK repos with one of the below feature labels, it will _automatically_ be added to the project board via GH project workflows. _New_ features lables should be added to the [workflows](https://github.com/orgs/TBD54566975/projects/29/workflows).

 ---

 Work item progress is tracked using the `Status` attribute on a GH issue.
-This should automatically be reflected on the kanban view on the GH project
+This should automatically be reflected on the kanban view on the GH project.
+PRs should be linked to their respective issue via the PR description.

 ---